Upgrade that 50 cent packet of instant ramen with something besides bacon and eggs but just as flavorful with these 21 easy vegan hacks.

 Boiling the soup with an egg or a few slices of meat can add instant flavor, but here are 21 ways to pack vegan ramen with extra savory goodness.

-Upgrade your soup
+Upgrade your soup base

-We know the soup base from that little foil packet probably isn’t going to taste that great.
-Most brands usually need a severe boost of flavor.
+We know the dehydrated soup base from that little foil packet probably isn’t going to taste like mom’s homemade broth.

 Upgrade your noodles